 Jackson left Alabama in 2007 to serve as a manager and training coordinator at Young Champions Academy in Waco, Texas.
 He developed and coordinated programs designed to teach children basic coordination, movement and sports-specific skills.
 He also made staff schedules, gave tours and assisted in marketing and advertising for the academy.

-The 36-year-old Jackson holds a B.S. in science from the University of Alabama and recently completed his M.S. in exercise science and performance enhancement from California University (Pa.).
-He is also certified as a sports performance coach by USA Weightlifting (Level 1 Sport Performance) and recently attained his NASM (National Academy of Sports Medicine) Performance Enhancement specialist certification and The NASE Inc. (The National Association of Speed & Explosion Inc.) Speed and Explosive specialist certification.
+The 37-year-old Jackson holds a B.S. in science from the University of Alabama and recently completed his M.S. in exercise science and performance enhancement from California University (Pa.).
+He is also certified as a sports performance coach by USA Weightlifting (Level 1 Sport Performance) and recently attained his NASM (National Academy of Sports Medicine) performance enhancement specialist certification and The NASE Inc. (The National Association of Speed & Explosion Inc.) speed and explosive specialist certification.

 Jackson attended New Hope High School in Columbus, Miss., starting three years and earning two letters as a defensive back.
 He was named team captain as a senior.
 Born Sept.
-1, 1980, in Columbus, Miss., Jackson is single and resides in Hobart, Wis.
+1, 1980, in Columbus, Miss., Jackson is single and resides in De Pere, Wis.